1st Durham Volunteer Artillery: 149th Siege Battery

 149th Siege Bty was formed at Hartlepool on 22 May 1916 under Army Council Instruction 1091 of 29 May 1916, which laid down that it was to follow the establishment for New Army units, with a cadre of four officers and 78 men from the Durham RGA.
 It went out to the Western Front on 21 August and joined 3rd HAG with Fourth Army on 28 August at the height of the Battle of the Somme.
 It transferred to 14th HAG on 16 October.
 Once the Somme offensive was over, 149th Siege Bty went back to 3rd HAG on 2 December.
 This group was now with Fifth Army but transferred to Fourth on 22 December.
 However, on 24 December149th Siege Bty was ordered to 35th HAG with Third Army, which it joined on 31 December.

 While Canadian Corps with First Army attacked Vimy Ridge on 9 April 1917 (see above), VII Corps with Third Army simultaneously assaulted the Hindenburg Line south of Arras.
 39th Heavy Artillery Group, which 149th Siege Bty had joined on 11 February, supported this attack.
 Preliminary bombardment began on 4 April, with VII Corps assigning a range of tasks to its 6-inch howitzer batteries: cutting the barbed wire in the distant second and third German trench lines; targeting the trench systems themselves; and CB work.
 At night, the 6-inch howitzers might be called on to supplement the 60-pdrs for distant HF tasks, mainly to prevent the Germans from repairing the damage.
-Most of 8 April (hich should have been the day of the attack) was devoted to CB fire to neutralise every known enemy gun position and observation post (OP), and to complete the wire-cutting.
+Most of 8 April (which should have been the day of the attack) was devoted to CB fire to neutralise every known enemy gun position and observation post (OP), and to complete the wire-cutting.
 When the infantry divisions went over the top on 9 April, the 6-inch howitzers laid a standing barrage on the support line of the German front trench system, then, when the creeping barrage fired by field guns ahead of the infantry reached this line, the standing barrage was shifted onto the second objective.
 VII Corps' two right-hand divisions were held up in front of the Hindenburg Line, where the distant wire had not been cut, but the two on the left penetrated as much as 2 mi into the German positions, with relatively light casualties, largely thanks to the artillery support.
 Bitter fighting, with progressively less success, went on along the Arras front for several more weeks before the offensive was called off in mid-May.